 The Astronomy Major

-If you are thinking about majoring in Astronomy, you should go to the departmental office, Merrill 214, and ask to talk to Astronomy professors Haggard or Cowan.
+If you are thinking about majoring in Astronomy, you should go to the departmental office, Merrill 214, and ask to talk to Professor Loinaz.
 In the meantime, this page provides an outline of the requirements for a major.
 (The catalog is the official word on these matters, so read it, too.)

 Once you have decided to declare the major, you will need to obtain the appropriate form from the Registrar's page, complete it, and have the current Physics and Astronomy Department chair, as well as your current advisor, sign it, before returning it to the Registrar.

 The Astronomy major requires 12 total courses, in several areas:

 Required Courses in Math/Stats, Physics, and Computer Science

 - Mathematics 111: Introduction to the Calculus

 - Statistics 135: Intro to Statistics via Modeling (formerly Math 135)

 - Physics 123: The Newtonian Synthesis: Dynamics of Particles and Systems, Waves (or Physics 116)